-He made his first start for Scotland in the Stade de France in the final game of the RBS 6 Nations championship and retained his place for the opening match of the 2013 quadrangular series against Samoa.
+He earned a first start for Scotland in the Stade de France in the final game of the RBS 6 Nations championship and retained his place for the opening match of the 2013 quadrangular series against Samoa.

 Through the ranks